hanami/guides/content/introduction/getting-started.md

 end
 ```

-This approach will work nicely because Hanami's form builder is smart enough to inspect the `params` in this action and populate the form fields with values found in the params.
+This approach will work nicely because Hanami's form builder is smart enough to inspect the `params` in this action and populate the form fields with values found in the `params`.
 If the user fills in only one field before submitting, they are presented with their original input, saving them the frustration of typing it again.

 Run your tests again and see they are all passing again!